scrabbletank/farhome-rules/rulesdoc.md

 Each point of Charisma improves your Divine spellcasting rolls.

 ## Proficiency
 Proficiency is a measure of how capable your character is at a given skill or task.
 Every skill, weapon type, spell school, tool, and attribute save have their own proficiency values which can be increased as your character grows.
-With the exception of spell schools, there is no limit on how many skills you can be proficient in.
+With the exception of spell proficiencies, there is no limit on how many skills you can be proficient in.
+You may only increase spell proficiencies if you have the appropriate background or feat.

 Some feats or abilities grant you expertise in a specific skill.
 When rolling a skill you have expertise in you may reroll 3 dice, taking the new values.